Thai cat: Background

-In Thailand, the ancestor of this elegant cat is known as the wichienmaat which means 'moon diamond '.
+In Thailand, the ancestor of this elegant cat is known as the wichienmaat which means "moon diamond".
 The wichienmaat, along with other cats, was named, described and illustrated centuries ago in the "Tamra Maew" book of cat poems.
 Over the years, the wichienmaat has stayed true to its original breeding, which is still seen today in Thailand where it remains a popular cat.

 Starting in the late 1800s, the wichienmaat was first imported to the West by British cat breeders, and the cats became known as "Siamese," after the name of the country Siam (today Thailand).
 Cat fanciers were impressed with the graceful, "marten-faced" cats so very different from the cobby, rounder native breeds and longhairs.
 Western breeders wanted to emphasize and augment the qualities that made the cats so different and through selective breeding, they developed an increasingly elongated, angular, finer-boned type of Siamese.
-This "modern" or "show-style" type of Siamese dominated in the show halls by the latter half of the 20th century.
+This "modern" or "show-style" type of Siamese dominated the show halls by the latter half of the 20th century.
 As the new look became prevalent, some breeders in England, Europe, and North America decided to buck the trend and instead preserve the look of the old type of Siamese.
-These breeders tend to work with a variety of different registries, but they have long exchanged breeding stock with each other, and they still do.
-While some call their cats Old-Style Siamese, others call them Thais.
-They are the same basic cat.
+These breeders tend to work with a variety of different registries, but they have long exchanged breeding stock; while some call their cats Old-Style Siamese, others call them Thais.